grafana/agent/docs/flow/components/targets.mutate.md

 Name | Type | Description
 ---- | ---- | -----------
-output | list(map(string)) | The set of targets after applying transformations.
+output | list(map(string)) | The set of targets after applying relabeling.

 ## Component health

-The `discovery.transformer` component will only be reported as unhealthy when given an invalid configuration.
+The `targets.mutate` component will only be reported as unhealthy when given an invalid configuration.
 In those cases, exported fields will be kept at their last healthy values.

 ## Debug information

-`discovery.transformer` does not expose any component-specific debug information.
+`targets.mutate` does not expose any component-specific debug information.

 ### Debug metrics

-`discovery.transformer` does not expose any component-specific debug metrics.
+`targets.mutate` does not expose any component-specific debug metrics.